pa1007/Discord-Music-Status-veiwer/README.md

 ![Config](https://puu.sh/Ct6dN/8d5859c8d4.png)
 This window show you the Album photo,

-And You can choose if you want to display the time remaining of the song you listen (Take on song to update)
+And You can choose if you want to display the time remaining of the song you listen (Take one song to update)

 ## Update :